callum-messiter/recipes-spa/README.md

 ## TODO

-Viewing the details of a single recipe.
-This might work by clicking one of the recipes, which would trigger navigation to a new screen: `/recipe/:recipeId`.
+- Viewing the details of a single recipe.
+This might work by clicking one of the recipes, which would trigger navigation to a new screen: `/recipe/:recipeId`
+- Allowing the user to select a max cooking time, rather than simply entering a string

 ## Build Setup